 In addition to food intolerance, dogs may also experience food allergies.
 Signs of a food allergy may vary from one dog to another.
 Some of these signs include gastrointestinal problems, chronic gas, chronic diarrhea, and chronic ear and skin inflammation.
 Some dogs that have food allergies may also be licking their feet more often or experiencing itch in their rear end.

 So, once you notice that your dog has food allergies be wary about giving him meat from pork, fish, rabbit, lamb, and chicken.
 He may also be sensitive to beef, soy, dairy, egg, and wheat.
 Note that dogs usually have more than one food that they are allergic to.

 Wet vs. Dry Food

 Choosing between dry or wet dog food does not have to be a daunting task.
 You can feed your dog these two types of food.
-Each of these types brings with it their corresponding benefits.
+Each of these types brings with it its corresponding benefits.
 For example, wet dog foods have higher water content, which can be beneficial, especially if your dog has issues regarding hydration.